Skip to content

 --oidc_config=secretstore://arn:aws:secretsmanager:{region}:{accountId}:secret:{secretName}

-1. Create an OAuth 2.0 Client ID in okta using the App Integration Wizard (AIW).
+1. Create an OAuth 2.0 Client ID in Okta using the App Integration Wizard (AIW).

 For Sign-in method, select OIDC - OpenID Connect.